karkman/Physalia_EnvMetagenomics_2022/Day3/README.md

 ### Tunneling the interactive interface

 Although you can install anvi'o on your own computer (and you're free to do so, but we won't have time to help in that, but take a look [here](https://anvio.org/install/)), we will run anvi'o in the cloud and tunnel the interactive interface to your local computer.
-To be able to to do this, everyone needs to use a different port for tunneling and your port will be __8080 + you user number__.
+To be able to to do this, everyone needs to log into the cloud using a different port; your port will be __8080 + you user number__.
 So `user1` will use port 8081, `user2` will use port 8082 and so on, `user10` will use port 8090, `user20` will use port 8100, and so on.
+If you're

 #### Linux/Mac